MakarovArtyom/MakarovArtyom.github.io/_posts/2019-02-02-volvo-data.md

 62 34
 ```

-On this stage we will create a dataset with two columns from existing data, that consists of sales in $t$ period and $t+1$ time period, that supposed to be predicted.
+Continue with recreating a new dataset with two columns from existing data, that consists of sales in $t$ period and $t+1$ time period, that supposed to be predicted.
 Assume lag=7 as a number of previous time periods to use as an input.

 <details><summary>Python code</summary>